Text Alerts for Business: What You Need to Know

 This also contributes to your employees’ responsiveness.
 While the average response time for an email is 90 minutes, for texts it’s just 90 seconds.
 When you need a quick response from your employees, say, to a question like “Are you safe?”, sending the message via text is your best bet.

-3. Text alerts don’t require internet connection
+3. Text alerts don’t require an internet connection

 Unlike almost every other form of communication, text alerts can be sent and received without internet connection.
 In some situations, this is crucial.